 What is the Great Hall Project?

 More than two decades after opening, the Great Hall beneath the iconic tented roof of Denver International Airport’s (DEN) Jeppesen Terminal needs updating to address today’s aviation needs.
-This project will greatly enhance security and improve passenger flow.
 The Great Hall Project will include upgrades to Jeppesen Terminal, including restrooms and other infrastructure that is now 25 years old.
-These renovations will allow the airport to recapture the original spirit of the terminal as a relaxing and vibrant experience, via new shops and restaurants, enhanced technology, ample seating and more.
+Through these renovations, DEN is committed to delivering a path to long-term growth and Phase I is the first step in enabling future work.

 Why is the Great Hall Project needed?